JacobArchambault/python_box/README.md

 A Dockerfile and shell script for creating a Fedora Toolbx  with the following pre-installed:
 1. Python
 2. Pip - the package installer for Python
-3. micropipenv - a Python virtual environment management tool
+3. micropipenv - a Python dependency environment management tool
 4. VSCodium - the open-source version of Visual Studio Code

 ## What is this project?